benyakirten/benyakir-writes/README.md

 > 5. I also added the other unit tests I said I was going to add.
 It was less work than I thought it would be, but it was basically as tedious as I thought.
 At least I'm getting good at unit testing React components.
 That's good, right?
 Right?
 > 6. A few notes: I didn't test the header components or the individual parts of the theme page.
 They were just better covered under the tests for the larger pages.
 * 1/3/2021: Added aria-pressed to the toggle component and keydown event handlers for space and enter to the icon button component.
 I forgot about some aria rules, and I apologize!
+* 1/4/2021:
+> 1. I really forgot the easiest way to swap two items in an array and wrote the code like ES2015 didn't exist.
+I apologize.
+I swear I remembered it when I was writing the code, I just forgot why I remembered it and then swiftly forgot about it.
+> 2. I made the theme controls into more components and made the organization more logical.
+There's more refactoring to be done, but it'll be awhile.
+I'm taking a break and then working on another project.
+If you want to know, it'll be a fullstack project.
+Either it will be one Nuxt project to handle both frontend and backend or SvelteKit and Go or Rust to handle database interactions and web sockets.